Undergraduate Success Plan

 Third Year

-Set up LinkedIn and Husker Connect accounts and start building your network with classmates, co-workers, friends, family, and alumni.
+Set up a LinkedIn profile and start building your network with classmates, co-workers, friends, family, and alumni.

-If you are currently working, ask yourself if the position is related to your career goals and if not, work with a career coach and challenge yourself to seek new opportunities.
+If you are currently working, ask yourself if the position is related to your career goals and if not, work with your career coach and challenge yourself to seek new opportunities.

 Use Handshake to search and apply for internships.

-Meet with a career coach to discuss your long-term goals, update your resume, and plan your next steps.
+Meet with your career coach to discuss your long-term goals, update your resume, and plan your next steps.

 Attend career fairs and programs to gather career information and connect with employers.